boostorg/stl_interfaces/README.md

 };
 ```

+The code size savigns are even more dramatic for `view_interface` and
-If you don't ever write iterators, range views, or containers, this is not for you.
+`container_interface`!
+If you don't ever write iterators, range views, or
+containers, this is not for you.

 Online docs: https://tzlaine.github.io/stl_interfaces.